 Sunday: 10 a.m. - 6 p.m.

 Children (6 to 10 y.o.): 5 lei

-Closed to visitors during events, if scheduled during visiting hours.
+Closed to visitors during events hosted during visiting hours.